 with it.
 Sometimes a Turnout must be set a certain way to use a Path; Bean Settings carry

 that information.
 Paths and Bean Settings are set up automatically for Blocks defined in a

 Layout Editor Panel.
 They can also be set up in a script.
 There is currently no way to

 manually enter Paths or Bean Settings.
 Paths and Bean Settings are not shown in the Block

 Table, and are described here only for completeness.

 Paths may however be deleted using the Paths menu.

 Blocks are created and edited in the Block Table.

 For use in automatically running Trains, a Length attribute and a Curvature attribute may optionally be assigned to a Block.
 These optional attributes are entered manually in this table.
 If Trains will not be run automatically through a Block, there is no need to add these attributes.

-Blocks are saved in your layout configuration file, along with Turnouts, Sensors, Signal Heads, etc. To store this information on disk, use Store Configuration... in the File menu at the top of the Blocks Table (or other tables from the Tools menu), or select Store Panel... in the Panel menu.
+Blocks are kept in your layout configuration, along with Turnouts, Sensors, Signal Heads, control panel setup etc. To store this information on disk, allowing you to reload it next time you run JMRI, see Loading and Storing Your Work.
 Note that the occupied/unoccupied state of each Block is not saved in the configuration file.
 When Blocks are loaded from a configuration file, their status is read from the Sensors.